jonathjd/jonathjd.github.io/_posts/2024-04-04-intro-scrnaseq-part2.md

 Finally, we count all the distinct UMI's in each cell and generate our count matrix!

 The technical term is the **unfiltered feature-barcode matrix**.

+It's called an "unfiltered" feature-barcode matrix because it contains all detected transcripts, including those that may later be removed for being likely artifacts or noise.

 <hr>